pramnora/python/frameworks/flask/README.md

 **NOTE(S)**:

+1- For some weird reason the above code has not been formatted properly on GitHub web pages...;
+Git Hub is taking out the double underscores(__) that are meant go either side of 'name/main'...;
+so, in that case, I would recommend you look at the file called: flask1.app in the 'test' directory;
+to see what the correctly formatted code looks like. -Thanks!

-1- The above code was tested using: PC/Linux Mint OS/Nano editor
+2- The above code was tested using: PC/Linux Mint OS/Nano editor

-2- If Flask is not already installed...; you can install it by using the command:
+3- If Flask is not already installed...; you can install it by using the command:
 >pip install flask

-3. The above code was borrowed from:
+4. The above code was borrowed from:
 - https://www.geeksforgeeks.org/flask-creating-first-simple-application/

-4. In order to run the above code, use command:
+5. In order to run the above code, use command:
 >Python3 flask1.py

-5. In order to see the code up and working inside of your own web browser...; go to your local host URL address:
+6. In order to see the code up and working inside of your own web browser...; go to your local host URL address:
 - http://127.0.0.1:5000
 ...and, there you should witness seeing the 'output' of your very first 1st Flask web page app.
 Warmest congratulations! ;-)